WaiveCar/Ijiraq/Products/Oliver/readme.md

 isn't necessarily a uuidv5 but it is someway to identify the actual assets that were displayed.

-Output design
+Output Engine
 ---

 There has to be a format pipeline that can take html/css/js and then generate static images, mp4s, pdf etc... for different sources - hopefully with appropriate SVG/raster and DPI separation.
+This can be a completely separate, generic thing - it might already exist.

+For now (2020-03) we are just going to focus on the html output